Chukwuebuka-2003/Stock-analyzer/README.md

 Free cash flow per share (FCF) is a measure of a company's financial flexibility that is determined by dividing free cash flow by the total number of shares outstanding.

+# REQUIRED RATE OF RETURN (RRR)

+It's the minimum return an investor will accept for owning a company's stock, as compensation for a given level of risk associated with holding the stock.